Last updated: April 2026

 It’s a universe where I control all the rules.
 I run a company.
 I have obligations and a calendar that changes hourly.
 Most of my day involves responding to things I can’t predict.
 Life is often dependent upon outside variables.
 Training is the opposite: I set the plan, I execute the plan, I measure the result.
 The weights don’t have opinions.
 The road doesn’t reschedule.
 My friend Zach Kanter, the founder of Stedi, talks about something similar with startups, that building a company is one of the few places where you get to define the rules of the game.
 Training is that for me.
 In a life full of chaos, it’s the one domain where inputs reliably produce outputs.
 That’s deeply satisfying.

-It serves my health, not a finish line.
+It serves my relationship with the practice, not a finish line.
 I used to compete in Hyrox at the Pro level.
 For years I worked with two of the top coaches in the Hyrox world, and before that, one of the most respected coaches in hybrid training, someone who holds the world record for the Murph workout.
 I’ve worked intermittently with sports nutritionists and other professionals along the way.
 These are talented people who taught me a lot.
-But by 2025, something was off.
+But over time, I noticed I was becoming increasingly externally oriented.
+I wanted to impress people by doing hard things.
+The training became about the race result, the finish time, the thing I could point to and say I did that.
+Somewhere in that shift, I fell out of love with the practice itself.
 My body always hurt.
 I wasn’t getting stronger or faster.
 The race-day headspace wasn’t good for me.
 The rigidity of competition training conflicted with my life in ways that created more stress than it was worth.
-I was pushing beyond my limits of health in pursuit of a finish time that didn’t actually matter.

 So I walked away from competition and from external coaching.